-"Sand Square" is where the people of Brussels come to see and be seen.
-Once, as the name implies, it was nothing more than a sandy hill.
-Today, it is an elegant square, surrounded by numerous restaurants, cafés, and antiques shops, some in intriguing alleys and arcades.
-Every weekend morning a lively antiques market of more than 100 stalls takes over the upper end of the square.
+Once nothing more than a sandy hill, "Sand Square" is now an elegant place, surrounded by numerous restaurants, cafés, and antiques shops, some in intriguing alleys and arcades.
+Every weekend morning a lively antiques market (Saturday 9–5, Sunday 9–2) takes over the upper end of the square.
 It isn't for bargain hunters, though.
-For a little tranquility, pop into the beautiful Notre Dame du Sablon church or across the street to the lovely little Place du Petit Sablon garden.
+For a little tranquility, pop into the beautiful Notre Dame du Sablon church or across the street to the lovely little place du Petit Sablon garden.